 In the same way that your body depends on your bone’s health, so do the teeth.
 A dense, robust jawbone supports the teeth by securing them in place.
 Besides, while chewing food, you trigger and strengthen the jawbone, just like how exercising helps you keep your muscles strong.

 If your tooth is missing, bone loss can develop in the jaw as the empty space in the mouth does not have another tooth to hold and help stimulate the jawbone.
 With time, the jawbone deteriorates, often leading to a sunken-in appearance.

 The more you delay restoring or replacing a missing tooth, the higher your likelihood of developing gum disease.
 This issue results from the empty space between your teeth becoming a host for plague and other bacteria.

 Once bacteria easily penetrate the gum, gum disease develops.
-Moreover, gum disease is attributed to numerous other major health issues, such as diabetes, Alzheimer’s, cardiac disease, and sometimes oral cancer.
+Moreover, gum disease is attributed to numerous other major health issues, such as diabetes, Alzheimer’s, cardiac disease, and sometimes oral cancer powerful idea.

 3. Raise Your Likelihood Of Further Tooth Loss